McGhee family: Chiefs

 William (uncle of John) inherited Balmaghie unexpectedly, with John McGhie's son having predeceased him.
 He was a merchant in Edinburgh and sold all the estate in 1786 to the Gordon family, to which he was closely related.
 He was Secretary of the fashionable Honourable Society of Hunters (a racing club composed of the principle nobles and gentry of Scotland).
 The grand Hunters' Ball at the Palace of Holyroodhouse in Edinburgh was the highlight of the early nineteenth-century Scottish social season.
 He was also a friend of James Boswell.
 Boswell described him as "a good-natured man, who has no aversion to be a butt, although he takes care to have a good premium for every arrow that he receives."

 Another William M'Ghie was a doctor in London, one of Samuel Johnson's best friends, and a member of his Ivy Lane Club.
 He was also a poet and friend of Tobias Smollett.
 He fought with the Government against the Jacobite rising of 1745 as Captain of the Edinburgh Company of Volunteers, and was taken prisoner by the rebels after the disastrous Battle of Falkirk.
 Other distinguished officers include Lt-Col John Macghie of the Scots brigade who was killed fighting for the Dutch in 179 and Captain James Maghie.

 In 1709 John Macghie was appointed Physician to the King by King George I in return for his loyalty to the Hanoverian succession.
 Major-General John McGhie CB was an Honorary Physician to Queen Elizabeth II.

+In 1981, Sean (Sam) McGhee was appointed the twelfth hereditary Big Galoot of Cumberland and Westmorland.